Will UK house prices fall? Latest property market predictions explained

 Other surveys give us an indication of market sentiment without asking prices.
 For example, the Royal Institution of Chartered Surveyors (RICS) uses data gathered from its members to track market activity each month.

-Will house prices fall in 2024?
+Will house prices rise in 2024?

 After two years of big ups and downs, reading the future direction of house prices has been extremely difficult for analysts.
-The kremlinology of analysing what the Bank of England will do next, and uncertainty over what will happen to inflation - particularly against a backdrop of global instability - have meant things can quickly change, soon leaving predictions looking out of date.
+The kremlinology of analysing what the Bank of England will do next, and uncertainty over what will happen to inflation - particularly against a backdrop of global instability - have meant things can quickly change, soon leaving predictions looking out-of-date.

-Despite the unexpected dip in house prices we’ve seen this spring - a result of the slight increase in mortgage rates - several experts are predicting that the housing market will grow over the course of 2024.
-However, much depends on what happens to mortgage rates.
+Despite an unexpected dip in house prices in the spring - a result of the slight increase in mortgage rates - some experts are predicting that the housing market will grow over the course of 2024.

 Major estate agency and property services firm Savills is among those looking positively at the remainder of the year.
 In its latest five-year outlook for house prices, it said it expects the average home to see a 2.5% increase in value over the course of the year.
 This outlook marked an improvement on its previous forecast (published in November 2023), which expected a 3% fall in value this year.